brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 - DeepSpeed ZeRO-2 requires 0.161GB and 0.484GB for the with and without offload optimizations;
 - DeepSpeed ZeRO-3 requires 0.009GB and 0.190GB for the with and without offload optimizations;

-However, when activating pipelining, by launching the run with `--pipeline_parallel_size 4 --pipeline_spec_layers`:
+However, when activating pipelining, by launching the run with `--pipeline_num_stages 4 --pipeline_spec_layers`:
 - the base model requires 0.053GB for the parameters;
 - ZeRO-2 requires 0.026GB and 0.079GB for the with and without offloading use cases;
 - ZeRO-3 requires 0.009GB and 0.038GB of memory, with and without offloading, respectively;